 Electronic equipment is everywhere in modern life.
-Both per capita ownership and discards of TVs, computers, tablets, smart phones and other electronics will likely increase rapidly for the foreseeable future.
+Both per capita ownership and discards of TVs, computers, tablets, smartphones, and other electronics will likely increase rapidly for the foreseeable future.

-The Florida Department of Environmental Protection strongly recommends recycling all unwanted electronic products such as televisions, computers and cell phones.
+The Florida Department of Environmental Protection strongly recommends recycling all unwanted electronic products such as televisions, computers, and cell phones.
 While Florida has no specific laws or regulations that apply to discarded electronic products, there are more general regulations that do apply.
 In a June 16, 2008, memorandum "Regulatory Guidelines for the Management of Unwanted Electronic Products," the department clarified the regulations that apply to unwanted electronics.

-Unwanted electronics should be recycled to recover and reuse the product itself or materials like copper, steel or glass that the product contains.
-Other materials like lead (in the solder on circuit boards; in the glass cathode ray tube found in many televisions and computer monitors; in the batteries in uninterruptible power supplies) and mercury (in the fluorescent backlights in many flat panel displays) can be recycled to reuse the materials and to reduce the chance that these toxic materials could be released to the environment.
+Unwanted electronics should be recycled to recover and reuse the product itself or materials like copper, steel, or glass that the product contains.
+Other materials like lead (in the solder on circuit boards; in the glass cathode ray tube found in many televisions and computer monitors; in the batteries in uninterruptible power supplies) and mercury (in the fluorescent backlight in many flat panel displays) can be recycled to reuse the materials and to reduce the chance that these toxic materials could be released to the environment.

 As more electronics recyclers open or expand their businesses in Florida, recycling is becoming more convenient and less expensive.
-Some businesses even buy unwanted computers and cell/smart phones for reuse or recycling.
+Some businesses even buy unwanted computers and cell/smartphones for reuse or recycling.

 Reuse, Recycling and Donating of Household Electronics